Gregox273/Gregox273.github.io/_posts/2015-12-16-nixie-clock.md

 layout: post
 title: Nixie Clock v1.0
 ---
-This project started during my final year at school, but was put on hold (due to pesky exams) until December 2015.
+I worked on this project from 2014 to 2015 (starting in my final year of school and finishing during my first year at university).
 The hardware is fairly standard for a nixie tube clock (arduino, DS1307 RTC, nixie tubes with driver ICs, high voltage supply module) but with the addition of a GPS module for precise timing synchronisation.
-The digits also fade in/out nicely :).
-A polyfuse is fitted on the high voltage rail...just in case...

 ![schematic](/img/nixie_schematic.png)
 *A screenshot of the schematic*